-Like we mentioned above, avoid using your ergonomic home office chair Affiliate link as a regular chair during weekends or days off.
+Like we mentioned above, avoid using your ergonomic home office chair as a regular chair during weekends or days off.
 Make sure that office space is for workdays only, so that during your personal day or your Sunday morning, you don’t feel jerked back into your office environment.

 Make sure to take a lunch break.

 There are lots of differences between working remotely and working in an office.
 Perhaps by now you’ve found that the benefits of working from home even outweigh the benefits of working in an office that society has traditionally taught us.

 When working in an office, you probably take a lunch break – maybe it was a lunch meeting with clients, or maybe you stepped out to the sandwich shop a block away to pick up lunch.

 Whichever it was, make sure that a lunch break is part of your day while working from home.
 In order to focus on work-life balance, focus also on punctuating your day and having a specific lunch break to which you can look forward.

 Without that lunch break, your tasks during the day will blend into a big chunk, and that isn’t balanced at all.

 Use remote work productivity tools to stay focused and remain on schedule.

 In order to not work too much or overwork yourself now that the commute is no longer a part of your day, stay productive with all types of productivity tips for working from home.

 Whether you use a timer, calendar blocking or other ways of managing distractions while working remotely, these are all ways to turn productivity into work-life balance while you’re working from home.